AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

 <h1>3.
 Gaussian Elimination Method</h1>
-Gaussian elimination is a method used to solve systems of linear equations; it converts any given arbitrary system into one whose solution is immediately obvious.
+Gaussian elimination is a method of solution for systems of linear equations, it reduces any given arbitrary system to one whose solution is obviously apparent.
 It works in two phases: <b>Forward Elimination</b> and <b>Back substitution</b>.

 Given a system of equations in matrix form:
 <div class="equation">A * x = b</div>